Xilinx/VVAS/main/source/docs/freq_asked_questions.rst

    <details>
    <summary>Do I need FPGA design experience to develop video analytics applications with VVAS?</summary>

-No. Using a platform that supports the required hardware/software components for the video analytics applications, you can directly use VVAS to realize your video analytics application with several reference solutions.
+No. VVAS SDK ships with most of the building blocks needed for video alalytics applications.
+These building blocks are highly optimized and ready to use.
+There are several example designs available with this release for video analytics applications.
+You may directly use these or make modifications as per your needs to build video analytics application.
 Refer :doc:`Platforms And Applications <Embedded/platforms_and_applications>`.

 .. raw:: html